 Note: If after applying the above mentioned VBA code you would need to color a few more cells manually, the sum and count of the colored cells won’t get recalculated automatically to reflect the changes.
 Please don’t be angry with us, this is not a bug of the code : )

 In fact, it is the normal behavior of all Excel macros, VBA scripts and User-Defined Functions.
 The point is that all such functions are called with a change of a worksheet’s data only and Excel does not perceive changing the font color or cell color as a data change.
-So, after coloring cells manually, simply place the cursor to any cell with the formula and press F2 and Enter, the sum and count will get updated.
-Special thanks to Gwen for pointing this out in her comment!
+So, after coloring cells manually, simply place the cursor to any cell and press F2 and Enter, the sum and count will get updated.
 The same applies to the other macros you will find further in this article.

 The VB script below was written in response to Connor’s comment (also by our Excel’s guru Alex) and does exactly what Connor requested, namely counts and sums the cells of a certain color in all worksheets of the workbook.
 So, here comes the code: